makeitrepeatable/aws/checkout/README.md

 The ELB distributes the traffic across the nodes in the ASG.
 It currently listens on port 80, but improvements could be made to offload SSL and secure the traffic to the web application behind it, along with a custom DNS entry.

 ## Terratest
 A basic Terratest has been created that deploys the infrastructure and validates the hostname of the ELB.
+To use:
+1. You'll need to install golang on the host operating system
+2. cd into the tests directory and run `go test -v -timeout 30m`

 ## WIP
-* Terratests throwing false negative because output is padded
+* Terratests throwing false negative because of padding on output
 * Implement private VPC with WAF as single entry point
 * Implement remote state
 * Add Cloudwatch config to monitor instances created and send alerts when an autoscale even occurs
+* Generalise resource names so that they don't conflict with tests